• Skip to primary navigation

 Gastronotherapy » Recipes » Holiday

-french toast with caramelized bananas on a white plate with syrup being poured on top.
+Rich french toast with caramelized bananas and syrup being poured on top.

-French toast with caramelized bananas is rich and decadent, and perfect for a holiday or any ol' weekend where you let yourself sleep in.
-The caramelized/candied bananas really set this apart from your average french toast, so don't skip that step.
+This caramelized banana French toast recipe is rich, decadent, and perfect for a holiday or any ol' weekend where you let yourself sleep in.
+The caramelized bananas really set this apart from your average French toast.
+Add a scoop of vanilla ice cream and it could easily be called Bananas Foster French toast.

-And if you can get your hands on egg bread (like challah), it really makes all the difference between good French toast and amazing French toast.
-I hope you love this recipe as much as I do!
+If you can get your hands on egg-y bread (like challah), it really makes all the difference between good French toast and amazing French toast.
+Enjoy!

 Jump to: